smith-ld/stargaze/README.md

   - After some research, I found that it would be the previous tokens, so I adjusted the model to be an input of (1, # timesteps, # features).

+# Next steps
+- Use the `gensim` model.
+This contains a Word2Vec implementation that I could've used To get token vectors.